Three Nudes (The Aunts); Julio Castellanos, 1905-1947; Mexican; oil on canvas; 1930. Philadelphia Museum of Art.

 His left hand touches the fingers of his aunt’s left hand.
 He is reassuring himself in his big gambit to drink by himself.
 But he is also holding her left fingers away from the cup.

-An instant of a tableau in the lengthy acts of imitation, attention, negotiation and authority, submission, defiance, reward, rebuke and vast comfort which make up the socialization of a loved child.
-Of unconditional love given and taught.
+A tableau of one of the repeated and repeated acts of imitation, attention, negotiation and authority, submission, defiance, reward, rebuke and vast comfort which make up the socialization of a loved child.